 It’s easy to feel like one person can’t make a difference, and the world has so many big problems that seem impossible to solve.
-So when we think about making a difference, we often fall for the myth that it has to be something of astronomical effect which is not true.
+So when we think about making a difference, we often fall for the myth that it has to be something of astronomical effect.

 John F. Kennedy once said, “One person can make a difference, and everyone should try.”